amcz/specifications/README.md

-title               : Volcanic ash air concentration forecast status              : NORMAL usage               : NON-OPERATIONAL reason              : test source              : HYSPLIT model institution         : XXXX reference           : URL for insitution / model history             : Audit trail of modifications (auto-generated) volcanoname         : Bezymianny (or unknown) vid                 : 300250 release_location    : lat: XX.XXXN, lon: XX.XXXW
+title               : Volcanic ash air concentration forecast status              : NORMAL usage               : NON-OPERATIONAL reason              : TEST source              : dispersion model name institution         : name of originating institution reference           : URL for insitution / model history             : date created volcanoname         : Bezymianny vid                 : 300250 release_location    : lat: XX.XXXN, lon: XX.XXXW
 meteorological_data : GFSQ
-Conventions         : "CF-1.9"  # or the applicable version
+Conventions         : "CF-1.9"
 WMO_category        : Volcanic Ash
 WMO_originator      : KNES
-status_definitions  :
-usage_definitions   :
-reason_definitions  :
-product_type        : volcanic ash forecast
+status_definitions  : NORMAL: first issuance; CORRECTION: correction to previous issuance usage_definitions   : OPERATIONAL: data may be used for operational purposes, NON-OPERATIONAL: Data should not be used for operational purposes but may be used for other purposes reason_definitions  : EXERCISE: produced for an exercise, TEST: produced for a test, HYPOTHETICAL: produced for possible future event product_type        : volcanic ash forecast
 ```

-* volcano names and volcano id (vid) should be taken from the Smithsonian list.
+* volcano names and volcano id (vid) should be taken from the Smithsonian list https://volcano.si.edu/projects/vaac-data/.
+* if volcano is unknown then 'unknown' should be used
+* status, usage, and reason are utilized in IWXXM file
+* history is needed for CF compliance.
+Unclear what information it should contain.

 ## 📦 File Dimensions